praetoriandigital/cub-docs/lead-forms.md

       // other configs for generic form
       // ...
       redirect: {
-        to: '/', // string, must be valid url
+        // to: '/', // string, must be valid url
+        // or it can be function that must return valid url as string
+        to: function (response) {
+          // response - object, body of API response,
+          // that usually represents instance created by submit. return '/?id=' + response.id;
+        }
-        message: 'You will be redirected to next page.' // optional },
+        message: 'You will be redirected to next page.' // optional
+        // skipSuccessMsg: false, // if true - skip message and redirect right away },
     }
   }